polgarp/polgarp.github.io/_posts/9am26/2023-08-21-Why-writing-matters-for-designers.md

 Writing is a valuable skill for product designers, especially in distributed teams.
 Besides its inherent use for async communication, it's a valuable tool for critical thinking and also develops long-term life skills.

-Hey, I'm Peter, and this is [**9am26**](https://polgarp.com/categories/newsletter/), a monthly newsletter on all things product design leadership. _If you forgot, this is in your inbox because you asked me to send it to you.
-You can always unsubscribe by clicking the link at the bottom of this email._
-{: .notice--success}

 {% include figure image_path="/assets/images/2023-08-21-Why-writing-matters-for-designers.jpg" alt="Writing in the wind, surreal synthwave art, generated with DiffusionBee" caption="Writing in the wind, surreal synthwave art, generated with DiffusionBee" %}

 # ☕ Why writing matters for designers